Reversible Semen Analysis Factors

 Semen Cultures

 Some physicians recommend checking a semen culture in cases of persistent pyospermia, looking for aerobic and anaerobic bacteria, as well as for other organisms such as chlamydia, gonorrhea, mycoplasma, and ureaplasma.
 (Treatment for mycoplasma or ureaplasma is two weeks of doxycycline combined with four weeks of ciprofloxacin.)
 The problem with semen cultures, however, is that they are notoriously inaccurate due to the high rates of contaminated specimens.
 Even with thorough washing of the hands and penis with antibacterial soap prior to semen collection, the end of the urethra closest to the penile opening is still colonized by bacteria that can contaminate the specimen (but which generally do not cause fertility problems or pyospermia).
 In some circumstances, such as persistent pyospermia despite treatment, a semen culture might reveal antibiotic-resistant bacteria that may respond to an alternate antimicrobial regimen.
 However, the high rates of specimen contamination typically make interpretation of the results difficult.
-I recommend ordering antimicrobial sensitivity testing in these circumstances, so that any bacteria that are grown are tested for susceptibility to different antibiotics.
-If multiple organisms grow from the culture, then this usually represents a contaminated specimen.
-If a single organism grows that is resistant to the antibiotics that were used in the past, this information can help guide further treatment.

 Managing Persistent Pyospermia

-If the oxidative stress test results are normal, then the impact of the pyospermia on fertility should be minimal.
-However, if the results are abnormal, then sperm washing can be used to decrease the impact of the WBCs.
-WBCs have an increased impact on sperm quality the longer that they are in contact with the sperm.
+Persistent pyospermia sometimes cannot be eliminated completely.
+Elevated levels of WBCs have an increased potential impact on sperm quality the longer that they are in contact with the sperm.
 Therefore, immediate sperm washing after ejaculation (combined with intrauterine insemination) can minimize the time the WBCs are in contact with the sperm, possibly limiting oxidative stress damage.
 This is especially true if the inflammation is felt to be in the prostate region, where the sperm spend less time, though it may be less effective for epididymal inflammation, since the sperm typically spend seven to fourteen days within the epididymis during the normal maturation process.